5-list-coloring planar graphs with distant precolored vertices: Reducing the precolored vertices

 Consider now the graphs $G'_Q=G_Q-Y$ and $F'=F-Y$ with list assignment $L_{\vf}$.
-By the choice of $u$ (so that $F$ is minimal), no two adjacent vertices of $F'$ other than $u$ and $v$ have lists of size three.
+By the choice of $u'$ so that $F$ is minimal, no two adjacent vertices of $F'$ other than $u'$ and $v$ have lists of size three.
 Furthermore, the distance between $v$ and $X$ is at least $M+3>D(M,1)$ by \refclaim{cl-farle2}.
-By the minimality of $G$, no $uv$-critical subgraph of $F'$ (with respect to the list assignment $L_{\vf}$) contains a vertex of $X$, and by Theorem~\ref{thm-thom} we conclude that every $L_{\vf}$-coloring of $uv$ extends to an $L_{\vf}$-coloring of $F'$.
+By the minimality of $G$, no $uv$-critical subgraph of $F'$ (with respect to the list assignment $L_{\vf}$) contains a vertex of $X$, and by Theorem~\ref{thm-thom} we conclude that every $L_{\vf}$-coloring of $u'v$ extends to an $L_{\vf}$-coloring of $F'$.
 Since $G_{\vf}$ is not $L_{\vf}$-colorable, it follows that $G'_Q$ is not $L_{\vf}$-colorable.
 By Theorem~\ref{thm-thom} this is not possible if $\ell=1$, and thus $\ell=2$.

-Note that if $xy$ is an edge of $G'_Q$ and $|L_{\vf}(x)|=|L_{\vf}(y)|=3$, then $x$ or $y$ is equal to $v$.
-Lemma~\ref{lemma-extthom} and \refclaim{cl-chord} imply that either $v$ is adjacent to all vertices of $P$, or $v$ is adjacent to $p_0$ and $v_s$, $|L(v_s)|=3$ and $p_0$, $p_1$, $p_2$, $v$ and $v_s$ have a common neighbor.
+Note that if $xy$ is an edge of $G'_Q$ and $|L_{\vf}(x)|=|L_{\vf}(y)|=3$, then $x$ or $y$ is equal to $v$, and in particular all such edges distinct from $vu'$ are chords of the outer face of $G'_Q$.
+Since $G'_Q$ is not $L_{\vf}$-colorable, it contains a subgraph $G''_Q$ that is $P$-critical with respect to $L_{\vf}$.
+By Lemma~\ref{lemma-extthom}, $G''_Q$ is an even fan procession with base $P$ and $L_{\vf}$ is dangerous for $G''_Q$.
+Note that all chords of the outer face of $G''_Q$ are incident with $p_1$, and thus $G''_Q$ contains at most one edge $xy$ satisfying $|L_{\vf}(x)|=|L_{\vf}(y)|=3$.
+Furthermore, using \refclaim{cl-chord} observe that the outer face of $G''_Q$ has at most one chord, namely $p_1v$.
+The only even fan processions satisfying these constraints are a fan of order $1$ or a fat fan of order $2$.
+In the former case, $v$ is adjacent to all vertices of $P$.
+In the latter case, $v$ is adjacent to $p_0$ and $v_s$, $|L(v_s)|=3$ and $p_0$, $p_1$, $p_2$, $v$ and $v_s$ have a common neighbor.
 This is not possible in the cases (Y4a) and (Y4b), since $v_1$ cannot have degree less than four.
-We are left with the case that either the configuration described in \refclaim{leftcase1} appears, or we have the following: \claim{leftcase2}{If the situation of \refclaim{leftcase1} does not occur, then {\rm (Y2)} holds, $\ell=2$, the common neighbor $v$ of $v_1$ and $v_2$ is adjacent to $p_0$ and $v_s$, $|L(v_s)|=3$, $v_s$ is adjacent to $p_2$ and there exists a vertex $w$ adjacent to $V(P)\cup \{v,v_s\}$.} \end{itemize}
+We are left with the case that either the configuration described in \refclaim{leftcase1} appears, or we have the following: \claim{leftcase2}{If the situation of \refclaim{leftcase1} does not occur, then {\rm (Y2)} holds, $\ell=2$, the common neighbor $v$ of $v_1$ and $v_2$ is adjacent to $p_0$ and $v_s$, $|L(v_s)|=3$, and there exists a vertex $w$ adjacent to $V(P)\cup \{v,v_s\}$.} \end{itemize}